-Join Peggy Fisher for an in-depth discussion in this video Characters and strings, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Characters and strings, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Sometimes, it's necessary to use characters…and strings when programming.…SML has some very specific syntax…that should be addressed in case your programs…require these data types.…To use a character in SML, it must be prefixed…with the pound sign, followed by double quotes…around the character.…Here is an example.…Pound sign, double quotes, a…double quotes, semicolon, now when I hit enter,…it creates a variable i-t, it,…and it sets it to the letter a, which is a character.…